ireshmw/crud_table/README.md

 <img src="https://user-images.githubusercontent.com/24836910/143689737-57858024-9084-48b3-9d48-07befc3c964e.png" />

-When you use `CrudTable` there you have to pass a `CurdViewSource` field, and it cannot be `null`. <br>
-In `CurdViewSource` you can see there is a function field call `emptyEntityFactory` there you have to provide an empty Object which you are use with this CRUD UI. <br>
+When using CrudTable, a CrudViewSource field must be passed and cannot be null.
+In the CrudViewSource, you will find a function field called emptyEntityFactory.
+This function requires an empty object that will be used with the CRUD UI. <br>
 **Ex** :<br>
   &nbsp;Let's say you use` User.class` with this CrudTable, then the `emptyEntityFactory` will be<br>
 ```